 So, break out the snacks and goodies, decorate the breakroom with pictures of notable African Americans and their best quotes, put on some R&B music, and you’ve got yourself a party!

 Rather than restricting the celebration of Black History Month to one day, why not stretch it out?

-Another idea is to make a team commitment to learn something about the history of African Americans by reading a book together, seeing a movie, or individually researching and sharing what you learn with one another.
-Or put a fun spin on it by creating a trivia game out of facts about accomplishments of African Americans.
+Another idea is to make a team commitment to learn something about the history of African Americans by reading a book together, seeing a movie, or individually researching and sharing what you learn with each other.
+Or put a fun spin on it by creating a trivia game out of facts about the accomplishments of African Americans.

 Honor it All Year

-The founders of Black History Month started with petitioning for a one-week celebration in February, but it was later expanded to a full month.
+The founders of Black History Month started with petitioning for a one-week celebration in February; later, it was expanded to a full month.
 Why not celebrate all year long?

-By celebrating within a longer time frame, you can make a more significant impact on promoting a culture of inclusion.
-Start by exchanging stories of African Americans who have touched your lives including friends, family, authors, musicians, etc. They don’t have to be famous.
+By taking a longer period, you can make a more significant impact on promoting a culture of inclusion.
+Start by exchanging stories of African Americans who have touched your lives, including friends, family, authors, musicians, etc. They don’t have to be famous.

-The point of Black History Month is to give attention to the significant contributions to the United States that African Americans have made, which have historically been overlooked.
-The numerous individuals making an impact every day that may be overlooked are worthy of celebration, not just the handful of names we all recognize.
+The point of Black History Month was to give attention to the significant contribution that African Americans have made to the United States that have historically been overlooked.
+The numerous individuals who make an impact every day that may be overlooked are worthy of celebration, not just the handful of names we all recognize.

-Another valuable conversation to have as a group is a discussion of injustices that you’ve witnessed in the more recent past.
-This can be a great springboard for brainstorming as a team about how to be more understanding of each other and honor diversity throughout the year.
+It’s also valuable to have a group discussion about injustices that you’ve witnessed in the more recent past.
+That can be a great springboard for brainstorming as a team about how to be more understanding of each other and honor diversity throughout the year.